 Chronic clenching of the jaw or grinding of the teeth, a condition known as bruxism, can have a variety of problematic effects.
-From pain and tension in the jaw, to chronic headaches or migraines, to earaches and facial pain, to damage to your teeth, bruxism can become an ever-present, constantly painful condition.
-And it is extremely common, affecting many people across the country and around the world.
-Common risk factors for developing the type of bruxism that occurs when you are stress, frustration, and anxiety – feelings that many of us experience on a daily basis.
-Treatments like mouth guards help to mitigate the symptoms of the condition – such as preventing tooth damage – rather than address the cause and being told to “reduce the stress in your life” often feels like wishful thinking.
+It can cause pain and tension in the jaw to chronic headaches or migraines to earaches and facial pain to damage to your teeth.
+These symptoms make bruxism an ever-present, constantly painful condition.
+This is why Dr. Michele Green in NYC was one of the first dermatologists to treat her patients with Botox injections in the masseter muscle.
+Bruxism is extremely common, affecting many people across the country and around the world.
+Common risk factors for developing bruxism include stress, frustration, and anxiety – feelings that many of us experience daily.
+Treatments like mouth guards help to mitigate the symptoms of the condition – such as preventing tooth damage – rather than address the root cause.
+Some individuals are just told to “reduce the stress in your life” which often feels like wishful thinking.
 If you have tried mouth guards, muscle relaxation activities, or other treatments and nothing is working for you, you may be the perfect candidate for Botox injections for jaw clenching and teeth grinding.

 When many people hear “Botox,” they automatically think of treating wrinkles and maintaining healthy, youthful skin.
-But Botox can also be used to treat many conditions including bruxism.
-OnobotulinumtoxinA, also know as botulinum toxin A or Botox, can be used to freeze or relax muscles, which includes the masseter muscles, which are the jaw muscles responsible for chewing and clenching your teeth.
-Botox treatment can work wonders in relieving tension along the jawline responsible for bruxism, keeping you free from pain and fear of grinding away the enamel on your teeth.
+But, Botox can also be used to treat many conditions, including bruxism.
+OnobotulinumtoxinA, also known as botulinum toxin A or Botox can be used to freeze or relax muscles, which includes the masseter muscles, the jaw muscles responsible for chewing, and clenching your teeth.
+Botox treatment can work wonders in relieving tension along the jawline responsible for bruxism, keeping you free from pain and the fear of grinding away the enamel of your teeth.